chrismo80/Is/Docs/Is.md

 Mark custom assertion methods with this attribute to enable proper code line detection.
 #### <u>IsAssertionsAttribute</u>
 Mark a custom assertions class with this attribute to enable proper code line detection.
+## Is.Core.FailureObservers
+#### <u>JsonObserver</u>
+`IFailureObserver` that writes all failures into one FailureReport JOSN file.
+#### <u>MarkDownObserver</u>
+`IFailureObserver` that writes all failures into one FailureReport mark-down file.
 ## Is.Core.Interfaces
 #### <u>IFailureObserver</u>
 Interface providing a mechanism to observe failures.
-The provided default observer writes all failures into one FailureReport markdown file.
 Can be set via Configuration.FailureObserver.
 - __`OnFailure(failure)`__: _This method is invoked when a failure occurs during an assertion.
 Observer can perform custom logic on that failure such as logging or reporting._
 #### <u>ITestAdapter</u>
 Represents an interface for handling test result reporting.
 Serves as a hook for custom test frameworks to throw custom exception types.
-The provided default adapter throws exceptions for test failures, specifically a `NotException` for single failures and a `AggregateException` for multiple failures.
 Can be set via Configuration.TestAdapter.
 - __`ReportFailure(failure)`__: _Reports a failed test result to the configured test adapter._
 - __`ReportFailures(message, failures)`__: _Reports multiple test failures to the configured test adapter._
+## Is.Core.TestAdapters
+#### <u>DefaultAdapter</u>
+`ITestAdapter` that is throwing `NotException` for single failures and a `AggregateException` for multiple failures.
+#### <u>UnitTestAdapter</u>
+`ITestAdapter` that is throwing test framework specific exception.
+Detects the loaded framework (MS Test, xUnit, NUnit) on first failure.
+If none of those is detected `NotException`(s) are thrown.
 ## Is.Tools
 #### <u>JsonFileHelper</u>
 - __`SaveJson<T>(obj, filename)`__: _Serializes an object `obj` to a JSON file to `filename`_